Blosc/c-blosc2/ANNOUNCE.md

 * A broad set of robustness and security hardening fixes landed across frame, schunk, lazy-chunk, metadata, mmap, and getitem paths, including tighter bounds checking, malformed-input rejection, integer-overflow prevention, and many new regression tests.
-RC2 is a much stronger candidate for production testing as a result.
+As a result, version 3.0.0 is much stronger for production usage.

 * CMake dependency handling was modernized: `lz4`, `zlib-ng`, `zstd`, and the optional ZFP plugin are now obtained from external packages or via